The Faraway Tree is a series of five novels by British children's author Enid Blyton.

 - Nuclear Family: There's a mother and father, and the three children themselves.

 - Only Known by Their Nickname: Mr. Watizname, a resident of the Faraway Tree, doesn't remember what his actual name is, and is happy to go by Mr. Watizname.
-He later founds out in the Land of Secrets that his name is actually Kollamoolitumarellipawkyrollo, but goes back to being Mr. Watizname by the end of the story.
+He later founds out in the Land of Secrets that his name is actually Kollamoolitumarellipawkyrollo, but goes back to being Mr. Watizname by the end of the story, due to forgetting his name all over again.

 - Only One Name: You never find out the children's surname, and none of the Faraway Tree residents appear to have surnames.
 Or in the case of Mr. Watizname and Dame Washalot, any first names.